T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Introduction

 \section{Introduction}

-In the domains of language and vision, researchers have observed that as models become more complex, the available amount of labeled data is often insufficient to adequately train huge models~\cite{jDevlin_2019_BERT, kHe_2021_MAE} \eg Vision Transformer (ViT)~\cite{aDosovitskiy_2021_ViT}.
+As deep neural networks become more complex, the available amount of labeled data is often insufficient to adequately train huge models~\cite{jDevlin_2019_BERT, kHe_2021_MAE}, \eg, Vision Transformer (ViT)~\cite{aDosovitskiy_2021_ViT}.
 Consequently, there is a growing interest in exploring self-supervised learning (SSL) approaches as a potential solution to overcome this limitation.
 SSL serves as a pre-training technique with unlabeled data, accelerating the convergence of the models and improving their performance for downstream tasks~\cite{jbGrill_2020_BYOL, mCaron_2021_DINO, xChen_2021_MoCoV3}.
 The same challenge extends to the domain of point clouds, where annotations are more costly and time-consuming to obtain~\cite{aXiao_2023_PCSSL_Survey, bFei_2023_PCSSL_Survey}.
-For instance, a mere 10\% and 0.8\% of sweeps are annotated in the nuScene~\cite{nuscenes} and ONCE~\cite{jMao_2021_ONCE} datasets.
-This challenge makes pre-training for point cloud understanding a non-trivial endeavor.
+For instance, a mere 10\% and 0.8\% of frames are annotated in the nuScene~\cite{nuscenes} and ONCE~\cite{jMao_2021_ONCE} datasets, respectively.
+This challenge makes pre-training for point cloud understanding a non-trivial endeavour.